syanyong/docker-pptpd/README.md

 # VPN (PPTP) server for Docker

-This is a docker image with VPN (PPTP) server with _chap-secrets_ authentication.
+This is a Docker image with VPN (PPTP) server with _chap-secrets_ authentication.

 PPTP uses _/etc/ppp/chap-secrets_ file to authenticate VPN users.